 - Read the section “How to approach a system design interview question” from the System Design Primer

-- Read the course materials from Hired In Tech to get another view about the sample structure
+- Read the course materials from Hired In Tech to get another view of the sample structure

-- Start with this example from Practice Coding Interview to a see a full answer
+- Start with this example from Practice Coding Interview to see a full answer

 - Educative.io classes